Sempiller/Sempiller/readme.md

 # Hello World! 🌍

 Hi there!
-I'm [Your Name], a passionate developer with expertise in:
+I'm Sempiller, a passionate developer with expertise in:

 - **JavaScript**
 - **Lua**